 Donations may be sent in check form to:

 The FreeBSD Foundation is also able to accept online donations through various payment options.

 The FreeBSD Project happily accepts donations of hardware that it can find good use for.
 If you are interested in donating hardware, please contact the Donations Liaison Office.

 Taking over maintainership of ports that are unmaintained is a great way to get involved.
 Unmaintained ports are only updated and fixed when somebody volunteers to work on them.
 There are a large number of unmaintained ports.
 It is a good idea to start with adopting a port that you use regularly.

 MAINTAINER set to

-Some ports affect a large number of others due to dependencies and slave port relationships.
+Some ports affect a large number of others due to dependencies and secondary port relationships.
 Generally, we want people to have some experience before they maintain such ports.

-You can find out whether or not a port has dependencies or slave ports by looking at a master index of ports called INDEX.
-(The name of the file varies by release of FreeBSD; for instance, INDEX-8.)
+You can find out whether or not a port has dependencies or secondary ports by looking at a primary index of ports called INDEX.
+(The name of the file varies by release of FreeBSD; for instance, INDEX-13.)
 Some ports have conditional dependencies that are not included in a default INDEX build.
 We expect you to be able to recognize such ports by looking through other ports' Makefile's.

 File your PR with category